 Theme: “Bridging Indigenous and Western approaches to Knowledge, Science and Management”

-The forum will be hosted in partnership with the Osoyoos Indian Band and the Okanagan Nation Alliance, with particular emphasis on bridging Western and Indigenous approaches to water and watershed management.
+The Osoyoos Lake Water Science Forum (OLWSF) is presented in partnership with the Osoyoos Indian Band and the Okanagan Nation Alliance, with particular emphasis on bridging Western and Indigenous approaches to water and watershed management.

-This is the fourth edition of the conference (previous conferences were held in 2007, 2011 and 2015), and along with the title and theme, the idea of this one is to build on Indigenous and Western approaches to knowledge, science and management, the event will be facilitated by members of the Okanagan Nation Alliance.
-The program has been designed in a way that participants will have time to reflect on the scientific information presented along with the Indigenous approached that are introduced as well.
+This is the fourth edition of the conference (previous conferences were held in 2007, 2011 and 2015) and in keeping with the title and theme, the event will be facilitated by members of the Syilx (Okanagan) nation.
+The program has been designed in a way that participants will have time to reflect on the scientific information presented along with the Indigenous approaches that are introduced as well.

-The OLWSF provides an opportunity for residents of the Okanogan/Okanagan watershed and the public in general to learn about water management and ecological health issues of importance to Osoyoos Lake and the broader transboundary watershed.
-In addition, for resource managers and stakeholders to share issues of concern and identify common goals and challenges, and to promote transboundary stewardship of this valuable lake and the ecosystem it supports.
+The OLWSF provides an opportunity for residents of the Okanogan/Okanagan watershed and the wider community to learn about water management and ecological health issues of importance to Osoyoos Lake and the broader transboundary watershed.
+In addition, resource managers and stakeholders are invited to share issues of concern and identify common goals and challenges, and promote transboundary stewardship of this valuable lake and the ecosystem it supports.

 A report summarizing the key points made by panelists and audience members at the forum will be published.

-This work will provide a lasting record of the event; a source of information on issues and conditions in the transboundary Okanagan/Okanogan watershed as presented and discussed during the event, a reference point for future activities and actions aimed at improving the state of the watershed and/or public knowledge of key issues and information to promote increased engagement on collaborative watershed management.
+This work will provide a lasting record of the event to be a source of information on issues and conditions in the transboundary Okanagan/Okanogan watershed – a reference point for future activities and actions aimed at improving the state of the watershed and/or public knowledge to promote increased engagement on collaborative watershed management.

 The Syilx Nation